Abhilash-2210/CCRM/README.md

 ## 3. Usage & Sample Commands

-The application is operated through a console menu. [cite_start]Upon running, you will be presented with the main menu[cite: 35]:
+The application is operated through a console menu. [cite_start]Upon running, you will be presented with the main menu:

 ```
 ==== Campus Course & Records Manager ====